 Second, the account is internally inconsistent.
 McMullin was present in the room when the meeting began, but Risberg ended up walking out with some money for himself and some for McMullin.
 If McMullin was there, why didn't he take his own money?

-Fifth, it strains credulity to posit that Gandil made $35,000 on the Series.
+Fifth, it strains one's credulity to posit that Gandil made $35,000 on the Series.
 That represented a vast amount of purchasing power in 1919.
 Since Gandil also got the loser's share of the Series money, some $3,254, he would have walked away from the club with $38,254 that autumn, by Asinof's reckoning.
 According to the inflation calculator, that would be the equivalent of $530,000 in 2015.
 In an era when the average worker made $25 per week, Gandil would have been a rich man if Asinof's account were credible, but there was no evidence then, or at any later period in his life, that he actually possessed that kind of money.
 Club owner Charles Comiskey had Gandil investigated by detectives.
-The only unusual purchases he made after the Series were a house worth approximately $6,500 and a new car that cost about $2,000.
+The only unusual purchases he made after the Series were a house worth approximately $6,500, on which he made a $3,200 deposit, and a new car that cost about $2,000.
 In 8MO, Asinof incorrectly reported that the detectives discovered that Gandil had purchased “a sizeable quantity of diamonds.”
 The detectives actually made no such report, nor anything like it.
-Since Gandil received $3,254 from his World Series share and took out a mortgage of $3,300 on the house, only about two thousand dollars remain unaccounted for and were presumably acquired from his share the World Series pay-offs.
-For the remainder of his life, Gandil lived modestly and within his means as a blue collar laborer.
+Since Gandil received $3,254 from his World Series share, which was just enough for the down payment on his house, only the cash for the car remains unaccounted for, and was presumably acquired from his share of the gamblers' pay-offs.
+For the remainder of his life, Gandil lived modestly and within his means as a semi-pro ballplayer and blue collar laborer.
 In fact, as early as 1922 Gandil was said to be "broke and working as a house painter, writing pitiful appeals for aid to his old friends in Chicago."

 We will probably never know precisely how the money was actually distributed, but the evidence points to the following: